sdiehl/wiwinwlh/tutorial.md

 NumDecimals
 -----------

-NumDecimals allows the use of exponential notation for integral literals that are not necessarily floats.
+The extension `NumDecimals` allows the use of exponential notation for integral literals that are not necessarily floats.
 Without it, any use of exponential notation induces a Fractional class constraint.

 ```haskell
 googol :: Fractional a => a